bobpattersonjr/workmux/README.md

 - `panes`: Array of pane configurations
   - `command`: Optional command to run when the pane is created.
 Use this for long-running setup like dependency installs so output is visible in tmux.
     If omitted, the pane starts with your default shell.
+Use `<agent>` to use the configured agent.
   - `focus`: Whether this pane should receive focus (default: false)
   - `split`: How to split from previous pane (`horizontal` or `vertical`)
 - `post_create`: Commands to run after worktree creation but before the tmux